-Water purification tablets and iodine, can also be used to treat water.
+Water purification tablets and iodine can also be used to treat water.
 Both can be found at most outdoor stores or through many online vendors.
 Follow instructions provided on or with the packaging.
 Purification tablets also have expiration dates and will need to be replaced periodically.
 Many tablets are effective at killing viruses and bacteria but are ineffective in water contaminated by giardia or cryptosporidium.
 If you are pregnant or have a thyroid disease, you should not consume iodinated water.

 Personal water filters

 There are many types of personal water filters to choose from, and some of them do a better job of filtering out microorganisms such as viruses, bacteria, and parasites than others.
 If possible, try to choose a filter with pore size small enough to remove both bacteria and parasites (most don’t remove viruses).
 Learn more about water filters and treatments that can remove microorganisms such as viruses, bacteria, and parasites (such as Cryptosporidium) here.

 Regardless of which filter you choose, be sure to carefully read and follow the manufacturer’s instructions and, if necessary, add disinfectant such as household bleach (see above for instructions) to the filtered water to kill any viruses and remaining bacteria.

-You may also be able to make water safe by distilling it, or boiling water and then collecting the steam as it condenses back into water.
-This method will remove microorganisms along with heavy metals, salts, and most other chemicals.
+You may also be able to make water safe by distilling it: boiling water and then collecting the steam as it condenses back into water.
+This method will remove microorganisms along with salts, and most other chemicals.

 Here’s how to distill water: